 Another way to make a ton of mana is to untap mana sources repeatedly.
 Turnabout and Time Spiral are the cards that do this, Turnabout is generally a mega-ritual, and Time Spiral even nets positive mana with a bounceland in play.
 Put either of these into Eye of the Storm and instants and sorceries become free.
 This is a dangerous play if any of your opponent's can respond, but do it anyway cause it's super fun.
 Additionally, these cards and Unbender Tine can untap Nykthos, Unbender Tine being the most interesting because it (and copies of it) add to the devotion for Nykthos.

 A third way to turn your mana into more mana is Jeskai Ascendancy with creatures that make mana.
-It could be Crystalline Crawler and clones of it, it could active man-lands, it could be mana rocks animated by March of the Machines.
+It could be Crystalline Crawler and clones of it, it could be active man-lands, it could be mana rocks animated by March of the Machines.
 Whatever the combination of things is, you can start untapping mana with every non-creature spell, and suddenly you realize that a third of the deck is non-creature spells that cost 4 or less and by the end of the turn you've spent 20 or 30 mana.
-Kykar, Wind's Fury does an Ascendancy combo imitation all on its own, but only for red mana and not in a way that easily scales.
-An additional synergy with these "mana on cast" situations is Throes of Chaos, which turns a land into a noncreature spell that cascades into 80% noncreature spells, several of which generate mana themselves.
+An additional synergy is Throes of Chaos, which turns a land into a noncreature spell that cascades into 80% noncreature spells, several of which generate mana themselves.

 An aside on Azor's Gateway's transform effect (since this is likely the best place for me to put this): transform only happens if the card in question is a double-faced card and if it hasn't transformed since the ability was put on the stack.
 The second part there leads to a weird bit of optimization in the case of Azor's Gateway..
 Imagine you have Azor's Gateway and Unbender Tine and 20 life.
 You activate the Gateway for a mana, exile the 5th card, flip it, gain 5 life, and untap it.
 Tap for 25, untap with Tine, tap for 25 more.
 49 net mana, neat!
 But instead, try this: activate the Gateway for 1 mana, untap with Tine in response, activate a second time for a mana.
 The second activation resolves for a loot, 5 life, a transform, and an untap.
 Tap for 25 mana.
 Then the second one resolves, but it the rules say it can't transform again, so you end up with a loot, 5 life, and untap Sanctum of the Sun, which can tap for 30 mana now, a net of 53 instead.
 If you have the one extra mana to start with, it's likely better to do this method and get your extra loot and extra life.
 Last side note, if you clone Azor's Gateway with a non-double-faced card and manage to get 5 different cmc's beneath it, it still can't transform but will do the rest of the ability, making a permanent that essentially reads "1: draw a card, exile a card from hand, gain 5 life".